Learn

 The best place to start looking for more money is by seeing what we do with our existing money!

 Is money leaking out of our lives in certain places for very little benefit?
-If so, there’s a huge opportunity in questioning our current expenses.
+If so, there’s a huge opportunity to question our current expenses.
 Is each expense necessary?
 Could some be reduced, or even eliminated?

 Increase your earnings